Introduction#

 Performance Friendly – Fewer overrides and media queries improve maintainability.

-Future-Proof – Ready for expanded language and writing system support as browsers evolve.
+Future Proof – Ready for expanded language and writing system support as browsers evolve.

 Understanding Inline vs Block Axes#

-Inline axis — the direction in which text flows.
 Block axis — the direction perpendicular to the inline axis, where blocks (paragraphs, divs) stack.

 Key idea: Logical properties use inline